A story by Bard Boy [bard_boy(at)protonmail(dot)com]

 “I guess so,” I said.
 “Do you want to find out?”

 The whiskey was smooth.
 Ridiculously smooth.
-James' bottom smooth.
-It was going to my head quickly like an early-morning office caffeine hit.
+James’ bottom smooth.
+It was going to my head quickly like an early-morning caffeine hit in the office.

 I sat in the silent dark and I drank.
 I drank and remembered.